 Interprofessionalism, an emerging model and philosophy of multi-disciplinary and multi-agency working, has in increasingly become an important means of cultivating joint endeavors across varied and diverse disciplinary and institutional settings.
 Interprofessional E-Learning and Collaborative Work: Practices and Technologies is therefore, an important source for understanding how interprofessionalism can be promoted and enhanced at various levels in learners' educational experiences, particularly with regard to e-learning and reusable learning objects, given the potential to cross boundaries of time, location and academic disciplines.
 This book provides relevant theoretical frameworks and the latest case driven research findings to improve understanding of interprofessional possibilities through e-learning at the level of universities, networks and organizations, teams and work groups, information systems and at the level of individuals as actors in the networked environments. © 2010 by IGI Global.
 All rights reserved.

-Dunston, R, Forman, D, Thistlethwaite, J, Steketee, C, Rogers, G & Moran, M 2018, 'Repositioning interprofessional education from the margins to the centre of Australian health professional education – what is required?', Australian Health Review, vol. Online.View/Download from: UTS OPUS or Publisher's site
+Dunston, R, Forman, D, Thistlethwaite, J, Steketee, C, Rogers, G & Moran, M 2019, 'Repositioning interprofessional education from the margins to the centre of Australian health professional education – what is required?', Australian Health Review, vol. 43, no. 2, pp. 224-229.View/Download from: Publisher's site

 Roberts, C, Khanna, P, Rigby, L, Bartle, E, Llewellyn, A, Gustavs, J, Newton, L, Newcombe, JP, Davies, M, Thistlethwaite, J & Lynam, J 2018, 'Utility of selection methods for specialist medical training: A BEME (best evidence medical education) systematic review: BEME guide no. 45', Medical Teacher, vol. 40, no. 1, pp. 3-19.View/Download from: Publisher's site